Shumokh1/Travel-Persona-Based-Destinations-Recommendation/README.md

 ## 🧠 Model

-- The core logic of the recommendation system is based on the LLM, which matches user-provided keywords with descriptions in the dataset.
+- The core logic of the recommendation system is based on the miniLM, which matches user-provided keywords with descriptions in the dataset.
 - It returns a ranked list of destinations that best fit the user input, filtering them by budget and age when provided.

 ## 🖥️ Web Interface